 - Offering free educational resources

-- You can advertising on specific social media platforms (e.g. Facebook Ads, Instagram Ads).
+- You can advertise on specific social media platforms (e.g. Facebook Ads, Instagram Ads).

 - Creating a giveaway and/or competition